rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 +++
-title = "What can be used as receiver in Go functions?" date = 2017-07-30T17:20:00+02:00 slug = "receivers-in-go-functions" tags = ["go"]
+title = "What can be used as method receiver in Go?" date = 2017-07-30T17:20:00+02:00 slug = "method-receiver-types-in-go" tags = ["go"]
 +++

-In this post I will show what kind of Go primitives can be used as function receivers.
+In this post I will show what kind of Go primitives can be used as Go method receiver argument.
 If you learned Go or just started learning you already probably know that you can pass struct as receiver type.
 But there is more.
 Function receivers are capable of enhance other things in Go.